mnikpay/locus-annotator/README.md

 N: Sample size
 ```

 GWAS summary data files can be obtained from the previous studies and they can be kept in gz format.
-[OpenGWAS](https://gwas.mrcieu.ac.uk/) also provides a collection of such files which can be converted to the above format, using this [script](obtain_opengwas_file.sh):
+[OpenGWAS](https://gwas.mrcieu.ac.uk/) also provides a collection of such files which can be converted to the appropriate format for our workflow, using this [script](obtain_opengwas_file.sh):

 Example
 ```